wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 Integrating the VWO FME SDK with analytics platforms like Mixpanel allows you to automatically send feature flag evaluation and event tracking data to your analytics dashboard.

+> 📘 Note
+>
-The example below shows an implementation with the Android SDK.
+> The example below shows an implementation with the `Android` SDK.
 Please note that any VWO FME SDK can be used.

 ### 1. Add Required Dependencies

-Add the following dependencies to your app's build.gradle file:
+Add the following dependencies to your app's `build.gradle` file:

 ```groovy
 dependencies {